PWD Awards & Reviews

 3" wide by 7" long by 3" high.

-.
+If the official kit contains a block longer than 7" they must be trimmed.
 Note that these rules allow a 3" width vs. the 2-3/4" width specified in the kit instructions.
 The width between the wheels must be greater than 1-3/4", inside measurement.
 No part of the car can extend forward of the starting post.
 Your car dimensions will be measured at our weigh-in/registration event.

 Track Clearance